stylerw/thymedata/README.md

 These annotations label spans as EVENTs, TIMEX3s, DOCTIME or SECTIONTIME, and then link them temporally using TLINKs and ALINKs.
 Our annotation schema is derived from ISO-TimeML, with variations as described in [*Temporal Annotation in the Clinical Domain*](http://www.transacl.org/wp-content/uploads/2014/04/47.pdf), and is fully described in [The THYME Annotation Guidelines](http://clear.colorado.edu/compsem/documents/THYME%20Guidelines.pdf).

 For Clinical (_CLIN) and Radiology (_RAD) notes in both corpora, the Gold Standard notes have been double-annotated for temporal entities (EVENT, TIMEX3, DOCTIME,SECTIONTIME), adjudicated, and then double-annotated for relations (TLINK, ALINK) and adjudicated.
-The .Gold_Temporal_Relation.xml files for clinical and radiology notes are fully annotated.
+Thus, the [docname].Temporal-Relation.gold.completed.xml files for clinical and radiology notes are fully annotated according to the THYME schema.

 The Pathology (_PATH) notes, because of their temporally-sparse nature, were not given later relations annotation.
-Thus, the .Gold_Temporal_Entities.xml files only provide information about temporal entities.
+Thus, the [docname].Temporal-Entity.gold.completed.xml files only provide information about temporal entities.
+Absence of relations does not imply lack of relations in these notes.

 #### Coreference Annotations

-In addition, for many of the notes, we will have adjudicated Coreference Annotations posted, serving to mark Anaphora throughout the document, alongside a limited number of bridging relations (like SET/SUBSET or PART/WHOLE).
+In addition, for some of the notes within the Colon Cancer corpus, we will have adjudicated Coreference Annotations posted, serving to mark Anaphora throughout the document, alongside a limited number of bridging relations (like SET/SUBSET or PART/WHOLE).

+Not all documents have been double-annotated and adjudicated for Coreference.
+For those that do have Coreference Annotations, [docname].Coreference.gold.completed.xml is adjudicated gold-standard coreference data.

 #### UMLS Named Entity Annotations

 Finally, a subset of the notes will have UMLS Named Entity tags assigned as well, in a separate XML file.
 These tags mark clinical entities and events with their UMLS semantic groups ("hemicolectomy" is marked as a 'procedure', and "fever" is a 'sign/symptom').
-Due to limitations in manpower, only a small portion of the corpus was fully annotated for UMLS.
+Due to limitations in manpower, only a small portion of the corpus was fully annotated for UMLS entities.
+For those that do have Coreference Annotations, [docname].UMLS-Entity.gold.completed.xml is adjudicated gold-standard coreference data.

 ### Annotation Format
 <a name="format"/>

 All data are provided in the AnaforaXML format, created by (and designed to be read in) the [Anafora Annotation Tool](https://github.com/weitechen/anafora).
-The XML data format aims to be both easily human-readable and easy-to-use.
+The XML data format aims to be both easily human-readable and easy-to-use, and contains no source text (allowing the free distribution of annotations).

-Each XML file should be read with its labeled source text file (so doc0002_CLIN.Gold_Temporal_Relation.xml would be read with doc0002_CLIN.txt).
-Please be cautious to avoid changing the line endings of the source text file, as this may change the offsets.
+Each XML file should be read with its labeled source text file (so doc0002_CLIN.Temporal-Relation.gold.completed.xml would be read with the source file doc0002_CLIN).

+### Line Endings

+Because all annotations are stored as offsets, *you must be extremely careful not to modify the source text in any way*.
+The most common source of error comes from Windows machines changing the Unix line endings to Windows line endings when opening or unzipping the source files.
+For this reason, we recommend the use of [7-zip](http://www.7-zip.org) for unzipping the source files on Windows machines, and the careful handling of those source files during any time they may spend outside of a *nix system.